asimokby/random-twitter-handles_generator/README.md

 * language of the tweets

 ### Setup
 - First, you need to have a twitter [developer account](https://developer.twitter.com/en/apply-for-access).
-Create one if you do not already, then create an app to get your credentials:
+Create one if you do not already, then create an app to get your credentials:( **check the links at the end for further help**)
     * ACCESS_TOKEN = ""
     * ACCESS_TOKEN_SECRET = ""
     * CONSUMER_KEY = ""